-Since its inception, UCI MIND has grown into an internationally acclaimed site for excellence in Alzheimer’s disease and related dementias, and is particularly recognized for its research accomplishments in the following areas: amyloid biochemistry, animal models, calcium signaling, epidemiology, inflammation, mitochondrial dysfunction, protein aggregation, and successful aging.
-The Institute is also widely recognized for clinical research in Alzheimer’s disease and related dementias, Down syndrome, and the oldest old (The 90+ Study), as well as for conducting clinical trials.
+UCI MIND has grown into an internationally acclaimed site for excellence in Alzheimer’s disease and related dementias and is particularly recognized for its research accomplishments in the following areas: amyloid biochemistry, animal models, calcium signaling, epidemiology, inflammation, mitochondrial dysfunction, protein aggregation, and successful aging.
+UCI MIND is also widely recognized for conducting clinical trials and clinical research in Alzheimer’s disease and related dementias, Down syndrome, and the oldest old (The 90+ Study).

-The Institute is one of 29 Alzheimer’s disease centers (ADC) supported by the National Institute for Aging, a branch of the National Institutes of Health.
+UCI MIND is one of 29 Alzheimer’s Disease Centers (ADC) supported by the National Institute on Aging, a branch of the National Institutes of Health.
 As an Alzheimer’s Disease Research Center (ADRC), one of our main functions is to recruit and longitudinally follow a cohort of individuals who have Mild Cognitive Impairment (MCI), mild Alzheimer’s disease or other dementia, or are cognitively normal, and engage these research volunteers in a variety of studies investigating memory and aging.
 Another major goal of the ADRC is to educate the public about Alzheimer’s disease while integrating the latest clinical and scientific findings.

-Finally, the Institute is also proud to be one of 10 California Alzheimer Disease Clinical Centers (CADC) funded by the California Department of Public Health.
-Through its CADC, UCI MIND provide expert diagnostic services to Orange County.
+Finally, UCI MIND is also proud to be one of ten California Alzheimer Disease Centers (CADC) funded by the California Department of Public Health.
+As a CADC, UCI MIND provides expert diagnostic services to Orange County.